Lake Biwa Rowing Song

 - Kyoto Shimbun's Shiga Edition covers Lake Biwa Cruise, June 17, 2007

-- Chunichi Shimbun's Biwako Edition covers Lake Biwa Rowing Song Photo Exhibition, June 5, 2007
+- Chunichi Shimbun covers Lake Biwa Rowing Song Photo Exhibition, June 5, 2007

 CD in Public Libraries

-I am donating the CD to public libraries, mainly in Shiga.
-Here is a list of libraries and other places where you can borrow or listen to the CD:
+I have donated the CD to public libraries and universities, mainly in Shiga.
+Here is a list of some of the libraries where you can borrow or listen to the original CD (with CD booklet):

 - Omi-Hachiman Public Library